dongyangli-del/EEG_Image_decode/README.md

 MEG-preprocessing/pre_possess.ipynb
 ```

-Also You can get the data set used in this project through the Baidu web disk link [Baidudisk](https://pan.baidu.com/s/1-1hgpoi4nereLVqE4ylE_g?pwd=nid5)</br>to run the code.
+Also You can get the data set used in this project through the Baidu web disk [link](https://pan.baidu.com/s/1-1hgpoi4nereLVqE4ylE_g?pwd=nid5) to run the code.

-## Citation
+## Citations

 1.Here we provide our THING-EEG dataset cited in the paper:</br>"[A large and rich EEG dataset for modeling human visual object recognition](https://www.sciencedirect.com/science/article/pii/S1053811922008758?via%3Dihub)]".</br>
 Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy.